carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 Getting a Modern Host C++ Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section mostly applies to Linux and older BSDs.
-On Mac OS X, you should have a sufficiently modern Xcode, or you will likely need to upgrade until you do.
+On macOS, you should have a sufficiently modern Xcode, or you will likely need to upgrade until you do.
 Windows does not have a "system compiler", so you must install either Visual Studio 2015 or a recent version of mingw64.
 FreeBSD 10.0 and newer have a modern